zerospiel/docs/docs/quickstart-2-aws.md

 ## Install clusterawsadm

 k0rdent uses Cluster API (CAPI) to marshal clouds and infrastructures.
 For AWS, this means using the components from the Cluster API Provider AWS (CAPA) project.
-This QuickStart leverages clusterawsadm, a CLI tool created by CAPA project that helps with AWS-specific tasks like IAM role, policy, and credential configuration.
+This QuickStart leverages [`clusterawsadm`](https://cluster-api-aws.sigs.k8s.io/), a CLI tool created by the CAPA project that helps with AWS-specific tasks like IAM role, policy, and credential configuration.

-To install clusterawsadm on Ubuntu on x86 hardware:
+To install `clusterawsadm` on Ubuntu on x86 hardware:

 ```shell
 curl -LO https://github.com/kubernetes-sigs/cluster-api-provider-aws/releases/download/v2.7.1/clusterawsadm-linux-amd64